-- a) The site boundary shall be as shown on Policy Map 2J; - b) The proposals are guided by the masterplanned layout shown on Policy Map 2G.1, or where they significantly differ, an alternative masterplanned layout must be provided in order to demonstrate compatibility with the requirements set out in this policy; - c) Safe access to and from the site shall be provided onto Page's Lane, no less than 4.8m in width and to a standard suitable for its adoption by the Local Highways Authority; - d) A Flood Risk Assessment shall be submitted in accordance with the requirements of Policy 8A, describing the means of surface water drainage; including details of how surface and storm water will be managed on-site to safeguard dwellings and their residents, site access and egress, and the ground water environment, and to ensure no increase in off-site surface
+- a) The site boundary shall be as shown on Policy Map 2J; - b) The proposals are guided by the masterplanned layout shown on Policy Map 2G.1, or where they significantly differ, an alternative masterplanned layout is provided in order to demonstrate compatibility with the requirements set out in this policy; - c) Safe access to and from the site shall be provided onto Page's Lane; - d) A Flood Risk Assessment shall be submitted in accordance with the requirements of Policy 8A.
+Development shall avoid areas of surface water flood or drainage risk.
+The surface water drainage system shall be designed with supporting calculations to demonstrate that no additional flood risk is created to adjoining property or land;

-- water flood risk.
-Development shall avoid areas at risk of surface water flood or drainage risk; - e) A proportionate Landscape and Visual Appraisal shall be provided with the planning application and shall demonstrate how the site layout, design and landscaping preserves, and is sympathetic to the landscape character of the area in which the site is located.
-The assessment shall take account of cumulative impact with other sites allocated in close proximity to this site.
-In particular site layout and landscaping shall be such that site retains a publicly open vista north-west from Pound Hill towards land beyond Page's Lane; - f) The Ecological Assessment for the site shall include: - i.
-Reference to historical stone curlew species records, if available, pertaining to the grid cell(s) in which a proposal is located; - ii.
-The results of a site-specific stone curlew survey undertaken over a period from early April to mid-May, undertaken with appropriate sensitivity to species disturbance; - Where stone curlews are identified on a site, the proposal shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
-Proposals lacking acceptable mitigation measures, where such are required, will not be permitted. - g) The existing trees and hedges on the site boundaries shall be retained, or replaced by alternate planting that is demonstrated to improve the landscape; - h) Site layout and landscaping shall be such as to have no detrimental impact on the setting of Page's Place.
-A Heritage Statement shall be submitted to demonstrate this. - P2J.2 This site is expected to be developed between 2025 and 2028. - P2J.3 This site is required to deliver a minimum of 4 affordable homes.
+- e) Measures to prevent or attenuate the offsite flow of surface water onto the site should be considered; - f) A proportionate Landscape and Visual Appraisal shall be provided if the proposed site layout differs significantly from that given in Policy Map 2G.1.
+In particular site layout and landscaping shall be such that site retains a publicly open vista north-west from Pound Hill towards land beyond Page's Lane; - g) The Ecological Assessment for the site shall include specific consideration of stone curlews. - h) Where stone curlews are identified on a site, the proposal shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
+Proposals lacking acceptable mitigation measures, where such are required, will not be permitted. - i) The existing trees and hedges on the site boundaries shall be retained, or replaced by alternate planting that is demonstrated to improve the landscape; - j) Site layout and landscaping shall be such as to have no detrimental impact on the setting of Page's Place, unless such impact is shown to have sufficient public benefit.
+A Heritage Statement shall be submitted to demonstrate this. - P2J.2 This site is expected to be developed between 2025 and 2028. - P2J.3 This site is required to deliver at least 4 affordable homes.

 - T2J.1 A comprehensive site assessment and selection process has been followed to establish this site's suitability to be an allocated site. - T2J.2 Should a developer purchase this site in advance of a planning application that will be done in full knowledge and understanding of the criteria specified in this allocation policy.
-Therefore, only under exceptional circumstances shall viability be accepted as a reason to vary those criteria. - T2J.3 The site is located in a particularly sensitive area with regards to landscape and it is of critical importance that a development proposal only be permitted on condition of providing firm evidence of how site layout and design satisfactorily mitigates such impact. - T2J.4 Further background and context to the Masterplanning site-layout is provided in the Saham Toney Masterplanning Report, AECOM, February 2020, which examined layout options for allocated sites grouped around Pound Hill and Page's Lane, and for an allocated site off Richmond Road.
+Therefore, only under exceptional circumstances shall viability be accepted as a reason to vary those criteria. - T2J.3 The site is located in a particularly sensitive area with regards to landscape and it is of critical importance that a development proposal only be permitted on condition of providing firm evidence of how site layout and design satisfactorily mitigates such impact. - T2J.4 Further background and context to the Masterplanning site-layout is provided in the Saham Toney Masterplanning Report, AECOM, February 2020, which examined layout options for allocated sites grouped around Pound Hill and Page's Lane, and for an allocated site off Richmond Road. - T2J.5 Should it be required, a Landscape and Visual Appraisal shall demonstrate how the site layout, design and landscaping preserves, and is sympathetic to the landscape character of the area in which the site is located.
+The appraisal shall take account of cumulative impact with other allocated sites allocated in close proximity to this site. - T2J.6 In order to satisfy the Saham Toney Habitats Regulations Assessment, with respect to stone curlews, the required Ecological Assessment of the proposal must include: - b) Reference to historical stone curlew species records, if available, pertaining to the grid cell(s) in which a proposal is located; and